plone/plone.app.testing/plone/app/testing/selenium.rst

 (e.g. your virtual user modifies something) you cannot directly access this data in the test thread.

+This is important whenever your interactions with the Selenium browser are going to require retrieving content from the server when that content needs to reflect changes you've made in your test.
+For example, if some browser action invokes some AJAX code which refreshes a part of the page from ZODB content, that refreshed content will only reflect recent changes if you did transaction.commit() before executing the browser action that triggered the AJAX.
+The plone.app.testing.selenium_layers.open() method does this for you when opening a new URL, but there are many more ways to cause content changes that pull from the ZODB when doing JavaScript testing so in all other cases you are responsible to call transaction.commit() yourself.

-The workaround is to run a commit in the test thread which forces the the test thread to get a fresh copy of the object after commit.
+Here is an example how we force the test thread to get a fresh copy of the object after Selenium has poked it.

 Example::